Pinaree Sanpitak now on view at The Milk of Dreams, 59th Venice Biennale

 Pinaree Sanpitak, The Body and The Gold Breast, 2021, acrylic, gold leaves on canvas, 250 x 220 cm.
 Photo: Aroon Permpoonsopol

-As Madeline Weisburg writes, her new series on view at the Venice Biennale includes textured paintings that incorporate acrylic, feathers, gold and silver leaf, and silk.
+As Madeline Weisburg writes, her new series on view at the The Milk of Dreams curated by Cecilia Alemani at the 59th International Art Exhibition of La Biennale di Venezia that includes textured paintings that incorporate acrylic, feathers, gold and silver leaf, and silk.
 She reduces the breast motif into the form of the mound and the vessel, correlating personal experience with forms that recall Buddhist offering bowls or stupa shrines, a sacred domed structure found in many Asian nations.
 Sanpitak’s Offering Vessels series of the early 2000s registers the vessel as a container of perception and experience or as a repository of emptiness.
 More than simply an expression of the physical figure, the bowls seen in pieces such as Offering Vessel and Breast Vessel in the Reds speak to the body’s wide-ranging potential across the sacred and profane.

 Opening to the public on 23 April 2022 at the Giardini and Arsenale, Venice, Italy, The Milk of Dreams includes 213 artists from 58 countries; 180 of these are participating for the first time in the International Exhibition.
 1433 works and objects are on display, with 80 new projects are conceived specifically for the Biennale Arte.